-Working Intentionally for Long-Term Results
+Goal Setting in Construction – Working Intentionally for Long-Term Results

 Appreciate Your Progress

-When you hit a goal marker, congratulate yourself.
+As part of your goal setting in construction, when you hit a goal marker, congratulate yourself.
 You created an important milestone in your company’s quest for improvement and you reached it.
 This is big.
 Think of how great it feels!
 It doesn’t matter if it’s as simple as organizing a long-ignored filing cabinet – you followed through!
 Follow through is one of the most crucial habits a business owner can acquire.
 We say acquire because it’s very much a learned trait.
 You’re on your way to possessing this skill every time you hit those smaller goals.

 Sometimes our path toward reaching an objective can feel bittersweet, and almost exhausting.
 Why is this?
 It’s because we’re looking at how much further we must go, instead of seeing how far we’ve come.